yodertv/Reminders/README.md

 - Logs user name using a custom token of express (connect) logger.
 - Displays a ```...loading...``` message while fetching data.

-#Deployments:
+#Deployments
 - All deployment knowledge is in make.js and build_props_files.
 - Property files to produce builds that can be hosted on localhost, localnet, 127.0.0.1, and Modulus.
 - Mongodb can be hosted on localhost, localnet, and mLab.

-#Dependancies:
+#Dependancies
 - Client depends on glyphicons, bootstrap, angular, and jquery.
 - Server depends on express, passport, http, and mongojs.
 - DB depends on MongoLab and modulus for production and local mongodb for dev.

-#Backlog:
+#Backlog
+- Search feature
-- Search feature- Scroll to insert point when it is obscured.
+- Scroll to insert point when it is obscured.
 - Display counts of uncompleted tasks from each list on Lists page
 - Capture creation datetime and store with task
 - Support scheduled tasks
 - Add unit testing.
 - Consider making the build manifest in JSON notation rather than string.
 - Minimize trips to server.
 Keep data cached between pages.
+- Work off-line.
 - Test preserving some global data so that it doesn't all get blown away and refreshed with ```$scope```.
 - Support addvertisments.
 - Add a print feature.

+### Version 0.5.5 (11.25.2016)
+- More responsive with better looking boarders.
+- Secured with https.
+- Prepared for publishing as yodertv/Reminders with improved docs and Readme.

 ### Version 0.5.4 (11.25.2016)
 - Delt with layout on bigger screens and handling iPhone 5 size.